 These trees date back to prehistoric times and now grow only on the Île des Pines.
 Indeed, they give the island a distinctly pre-historic air, and as the boat navigated through the tropical reef to the port, it was all too easy to imagine dinosaurs surviving on these island plateaus.
 (Along with those giant clams famous for luring divers to their death, lost islands where dinosaurs still survive featured large in the novels of my childhood.
 I looked for them everywhere on the cruise.)

 Discovered and named by Captain Cook in 1774, the Île des Pins quickly became known as the ‘the jewel of the Pacific’.
 Indeed, it is nicknamed ‘l'île la plus proche du paradis’ - the island closest to paradise.

 The moniker is well deserved.
 Somewhere I still have a map of the island, but I’m yet to look at it.
 After docking, we walked for about ten minutes to an even more perfect beach.
 Aquamarine waters broke in tiny waves on soft, silky sand.
-On a sunny day the bay would simply sparkle.
-Large limestone rocks rose from the waters – Le Rocher is sacred, and may be swum around but not climbed.
-Somehow the place exuded tranquility and other-worldliness, as if something magical could happen at any moment.
+On a sunny day, the bay would simply sparkle.
+Large limestone rocks rose from the waters – Le Rocher is sacred and may be swum around but not climbed.
+Somehow the place exuded tranquillity and other-worldliness, as if something magical could happen at any moment.